Basic Marine Electrical & Corrosion Mitigation

 The program will also discuss the basics of marine corrosion.
 The types of corrosion are identified and how to measure for and mitigate corrosion related issues will be covered.
 Successful completers of this program will receive a certificate of completion

-Basic Marine Electrical and Corrosion Mitigation includes 9 learning modules (see below).
+Basic Marine Electrical and Corrosion Mitigation includes 9 Chapters (see below).

 - Module 1: Understanding Marine Electricity

 - Understanding Marine Electricity topics include: just what electricity is

 - What some of the measurable components of electricity are

 - How to select and use a digital multimeter